greggelong/wolfram_CA_input/README.md

 states of the microchips.

-### have made another version not using pixel array in the process of makeing the web app but live here:
+### have made another version not using pixel array in the process of making the web app but live here:
 https://editor.p5js.org/greggelong/sketches/6hhgYWHON